joshschmelzle/lswifi/CONTRIBUTING.md

 ## Code

+Please note that I release software under the [Contributor Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+Please review it.
+By participating you agree to follow its terms.
+If you don't vibe with the code of conduct, do not contribute.

+Steps:

 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or bug.
 2. Fork the repository on GitHub to start making your changes.
 3. Please write a test which shows that the bug was fixed or that the feature works as expected.